thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     { config, pkgs, lib, ... }:

     {
+      # Boot configuration
+      boot = {
         # EFI Partition Management: Limit bootloader generations for small EFI partitions
         # If your EFI partition is small (e.g., 260 MiB), you might be limited to
         # keeping only one NixOS generation to avoid running out of space.
         # This limits your rollback capabilities directly from the bootloader.
         # For more generations, consider expanding your EFI partition.
-      boot.loader.systemd-boot = {
+        loader.systemd-boot = {
           enable = true;
           configurationLimit = 1; # Keep only one generation to save space };

-      boot = {
         # Use latest stable kernel for best hardware support
         # Note: Modern kernels auto-load most required modules for ASUS laptops
         kernelPackages = pkgs.linuxPackages_latest;